Cross-domain Compositing with Pretrained Diffusion Models: Method

-This method may be further generalized for sampling from conditional distributions by conditioning the denoising network $\epsilon_\theta(x_t,t,y)$ and applying classifier-free guidance \cite{ho2022classifier}, where $y$ may be any type of condition, such as a class label or an embedding of a text sequence by incorporating knowledge from large language models such as CLIP \cite{radford2021learning}.
+This method may be further generalized for sampling from conditional distributions by conditioning the denoising network $\epsilon_\theta(x_t,t,y)$ and applying classifier-free guidance \cite{ho2022classifier}. $y$ may be any type of condition, such as a class label or a text-embedding derived from an LLM such as CLIP \cite{radford2021learning}.